 The second portion of this project was to create Python code in order to collect data from the IR camera.
+In particular, the ability to measure temperature enables us to collect experimental data for comparison with our theoretical models.
 Building on the existing API, this code allows for the camera settings to be configured, then collects and displays data characterizing the pattern added to the thin screen by the ring heater.

-The current interface created by Python code allows for snapshots of the screen to be taken and for a stream of snapshots to be displayed as live imaging from the camera.
-When configured to the appropriate settings, which are user inputted values, the images include a color bar that characterizes the temperature of the image, as in Figure 7.
+The interface created allows for snapshots of the screen to be taken and for a stream of snapshots to be displayed as live imaging from the camera.
+When configured to the appropriate settings, which are user inputted values set via a YAML configuration file, the images include a color bar that characterizes the temperature of the image, as in Figure 8.
 Multiple imaging modes are available, including visual, thermal, and various filtered modes.

-This code will be used for all upcoming work with this camera with the end goal of using the camera to determine the best heating pattern from the ring in order to mitigate power loss from the point sources in aLIGO's mirrors.
+This code will be used for all upcoming work with this camera with the end goal of using the camera to determine the best heating pattern from the HOM ring heater in order to mitigate power loss from the point sources in aLIGO's mirrors.